MarcoReidelbach/MaRDMO-Plugin/docs/how-to/rdmo/add-condition.md

-# How to Create a New Condition in RDMO
+# How to Create a New Condition

 The screenshot below (taken in RDMO 2.4.4) shows the form for creating a new condition.
 The numbered fields are explained in the sections that follow.